Academic Catalog

 BGRD 69800 Internship in Graduate Business

 Supervised, off-campus work experience in a sponsoring organization.
 Provides advanced, hands-on managerial experience through direct and meaningful participation in management-level projects and/or consultative assignments that are significant in scope and at a level of responsibility appropriate for graduate degree credit.
-Prerequisites: Successful completion of in graduate business and permission of the M.B.A. program director.
+Prerequisites: Successful completion of 15 credits in graduate business and permission of the M.B.A. program director.
 (F,S)

 1-3 Credits